FOREX-Euro surges to six-week high vs dollar; outlook cautious

 The euro was helped by Spanish and Italian bond yields falling as investors became more confident about buying euro zone debt, and Greek bonds rallied after the announcement of details of a debt buy-back.

-"The spreads on Spain's debt versus Germany's have compressed substantially, which has also helped the euro, but it also takes pressure off of Spain to ask for a full government bailout," St-Arnaud said.
+"The spreads on Spain's debt versus Germany's have compressed substantially, which has also helped the euro, but it also takes pressure off of Spain to ask for a full government bailout," he said.

 If Spain requests a government bailout the euro should rally even further as it sets the stage for the European Central Bank to buys its bonds.